LexusLikeTheCar/sudoku/README.md

 # sudoku
-An introduction to multithreading made easy by a fun game of sudoku This game is played on your local terminal
+An introduction to multithreading made easy by a fun game of sudoku \n This game is played on your local terminal

 # How to compile